BC-CSCI1100/f22/resources/animatereference.md

 ## Brief Reference for an Animation Library for Python

+The animation library is implemented in file **animate.py**.
+This file is assumed to be in the local python `site-packages` folder or in the search path `PYTHONPATH`.
+The animation library depends on [pygame](https://www.pygame.org/) and on [numpy](https://numpy.org/).
+Both of these packages can be installed using `pip3`.

 Import the animation library with `from animate import *`.
 Then the functions can be referenced as in `Color.make`, `Image.polygon`, `Animate.start` etc.

 ```python